What to Do If Your Teen Fails a School Drug Test?

 - Reach out to a school administrator and the head of the extracurricular organization.
 A principal may have a different take on the situation than a coach or group sponsor, so make sure everyone is on the same page.

 - Reach out to other parents.
 If you know of another kid who failed a drug test in the past, consider contacting their parents.
-They’ll have a very good idea of what you’ll have to deal with.
+They’ll have a very good idea of what you’ll go through.

 - Have a conversation with your teen.
 Calmly discuss the situation with your son or daughter.
 Ask them what’s going on in their lives and prepared to listen to the answers without judgment.

 - Don’t accept excuses.
 They may try to say the test was mistaken, claim they were only near someone smoking weed (which, by the way, does not trigger a positive drug test), or whine that classmates or kids at other schools don’t have to get tested.
-Ignore these desperate appeals.
+Ignore these so you don’t end up enabling substance use.

-- Mete out discipline.
+- Follow through with discipline.
 If your teen broke your rules about drug use, make sure you impose the appropriate punishment.
 Don’t feel that the school’s discipline should be the only consequences your teen faces.

 - Reinforce your stance on drug use.
 Explain to your teenager why you don’t want him or her taking drugs.
 Talk about the potential for dependence, criminal charges, and derailed life plans.